|

 time God gave the Sabbath to anyone to keep

-was in Exodus 16, not before.
+as a day of rest was in Exodus 16, not before.

-References: 1. see: The CSB Study
+References: 1.
+The CSB Study

 Bible: Exodus 19:3-24:11.
 2. see: Meredith